-During most years, you may only need cleanings, exams and x-rays.
+During most years, you may only need cleanings, exams, and x-rays.
 These services are usually considered preventative care and wholly covered by most dental plans.
-If you were to only need these types of services throughout the course of a year, you would pay more in dental premiums than the services would cost out-of-pocket.
-Yet, in years where your dentist may inform you that you need fillings, a root canal or a crown – dental insurance can save you a good chunk of change.
+If you were only to require these types of services throughout the year, you would pay more in dental premiums than the services would cost out-of-pocket.
+In years where your dentist may inform you that you need fillings, a root canal or a crown – dental insurance can save you a good chunk of change.
 The key is choosing a dental plan that works for your needs.

 Why Buy Dental Insurance

 Just like many forms of insurance, dental insurance offers peace of mind.
-While routine visits won’t set you back too much, a large procedure, such as filling or crowns, could cost upwards of $3,000.
-The real benefit of dental coverage comes from not having to break the bank in case of a dental emergency for a chipped or knocked out tooth.
+While routine visits won’t set you back too much, an extensive procedure, such as filling or crowns, could cost upwards of $3,000.
+The real benefit of dental coverage comes from not having to break the bank in case of a dental emergency for a chipped or knocked-out tooth.

 Dental plans are often a bit tricky to understand.
-This is because most dental coverages work in an opposite manner of health insurance.
-You receive a certain amount of coverage and after that you have to pick up the bill or wait until next year.
+This is because most dental coverages work in the opposite manner of health insurance.
+You receive a certain amount of coverage, and after that, you have to pick up the bill or wait until next year.
 This coverage usually correlates directly to the “100-80-50” plan.
-One-hundred percent of preventative are is taken care of.
+One-hundred percent of preventative care is taken care of.
 Eighty percent of fillings and root canals are covered.
 While only 50% of major procedures, such as bridges, are covered by the plan.
-While somewhat confusing, it’s best to speak with providers about the details of any plan.
+While somewhat confusing, it’s best to speak with providers about the details of any policy.

 Medicare & Dental

 Medicare and dental coverage are tricky topics.
 Technically, Medicare does not cover dental services.
 However, a majority of Medicare Advantage programs do offer some form of dental insurance.
-The original program, Medicare Parts A and B, do not cover dental services.
-Medicare Advantage programs often cover a wide range of dental benefits.
+The original plan, Medicare Parts A and B, do not cover dental services.
+Medicare Advantage programs often include a wide range of dental benefits.

 Dental Insurance For Seniors

-Dental benefits are important for seniors because poor oral health can lead to grave health consequences as an individual ages.
-If you’re a senior who does not have dental coverage, it’s important to weight your options.
+Dental benefits are essential for seniors because poor oral health can lead to grave health consequences as an individual ages.
+If you’re a senior who does not have dental coverage, it’s important to weigh your options.
 You will want to look into a retiree health plan or a stand-alone dental benefits plan.
-If those options prove cost prohibitive, you’ll need to at least seek preventative care.
+If those options prove cost-prohibitive, you’ll need to at least seek preventative care.
 As well, if a dental problem does begin to persist – you need to handle the problem quickly.
 The longer you let a dental problem persist, the more expensive it will become.

 Dental Insurance & You